meker12/commerce-channels.en/help/channel-manager/manage-listings.md

 ## Listing controls and field descriptions

-The following tables describe the UI controls and fields available from the Listings page.
+The following tables describe the controls and fields available from the [!UICONTROL Listings] page.

 **Controls for [!UICONTROL Listings]**